-Implementation of youth climate projects is a good practical method of climate education.
-This topic provides guidelines and describes in detail the main stages of planning successful climate project activities, using experience gained from youth projects that were prepared as part of the Climate Box program.
+Implementation of youth climate projects is a pragmatic method of climate education.
+This topic provides guidelines and describes in detail the main stages of planning successful climate projects, using experience gained from youth projects that were prepared as part of the Climate Box program.
 The main elements of climate project activities covered in this topic include:

-- building clear motivation of project participants to solve climate problems;

-- the project entry point: how the options proposed by each student to reduce greenhouse gas emissions and adapt to climate change can be applied in practice by students individually or within the framework of a family, class, school, community or any other social unit;

-- what is the "project output";

-- what is the difference between a climate change project and research work; - the choice of the project form (individual or collaborative).
+- building clear motivation of project participants to solve climate problems; - the project entry point: how the options proposed by each student to reduce greenhouse gas emissions and adapt to climate change can be applied in practice by students individually or within the framework of a family, class, school, community or any other social unit; - what is the "project outcome"; - what is the difference between a climate change project and research work; - the choice of the project type (individual or collaborative).

-The topic also suggests key themes for youth climate projects that are relevant and feasible for schoolchildren, explains main requirements to the projects' content, deliverables and the final presentation of results.
+The topic also suggests key themes for youth climate projects that are relevant and feasible for schoolchildren, explains main requirements for the projects' content, deliverables and the final presentation of results.

-In addition, the topic gives detailed recommendations on how to organize competitions of climate change projects of schoolchildren and the youth at different levels (school, city, region, country), including structuring of the competition, necessary documentation, role and responsibilities of the organizing committee and evaluation panel, criteria for evaluation of projects and ways to present projects, examples of evaluation sheets, etc.
+In addition, the topic gives detailed recommendations on how to organize climate projects competitions for schoolchildren and youth at different levels (school, city, region, country), including structuring of the competition, necessary documentation, role and responsibilities of the organizing committee and evaluation panel, criteria for evaluation of projects, and ways to present projects, examples of evaluation sheets, etc.

 No Materials of Topic 2.1.2.
 Format 2.1.2.1.
 Methodological recommendations for climate change projects developed by schoolchildren.
 Presentation Article 2.1.2.2.
-Methodological recommendations for the organ- ization of competitions of the climate change projects of schoolchildren.
+Methodological recommendations for the organization of competitions of the climate change projects of schoolchildren.
 Presentation Article